JeanCollas/Raspicop/README.md

     sudo route del default
     sudo route add default gw 192.168.1.1 # (wifi router IP)

-To find the Pi IP if assigned with dynamic DHCP:
+## To find the Pi IP if assigned with dynamic DHCP sous windows (cmd), quick check all IPs of subnet:

     FOR /L %I IN (1,1,254) DO @echo %I & ping.exe -w 10 -n 1 192.168.1.%I | FIND /i "TTL"

 ## No X for sudo ssh applications